Kartik-Nagpal/Kartik-Nagpal.github.io/_pages/about.md

 Howdy!
 I am a PhD Student in Mechanical Engineering at the University of California at Berkeley.
 I am  a member of the [ICON Lab](https://iconlab.negarmehr.com/), advised by [Dr. Negar Mehr](https://negarmehr.com/).
 My research focuses on learning intricate multi-robot behavior for safety-critical environments, with an emphasis on safe reinforcement learning and multiagent coordination.
 My latest publications are available on [Google Scholar](https://scholar.google.com/citations?hl=en&user=UezOFIsAAAAJ&view_op=list_works&sortby=pubdate).
 In recognition of my recent work, I was awarded the NSF GRFP in 2024.

 Prior to beginning my graduate studies, I earned my B.S. in Computational Engineering from the University of Texas at Austin.
 During my undergraduate degree, I had the privilege of doing research with [Dr. Ufuk Topcu](https://u-t-autonomous.github.io/index.html) and [Dr. Moriba Jah](https://www.ae.utexas.edu/people/faculty/faculty-directory/jah).

+In his free time, Kartik enjoys reading science-fiction novels, travelling to other countries, and making pizzas with his friends.

 <h2>